Failover and data link interruption avoidance

 Scenario 2—Recommended

 We recommend that failover links not use the same switch as the data interfaces.
-Instead, use a different switch or use a direct cable to connect the failover link, as shown in the following figures.
+Instead, use a different switch or use a direct cable to connect the failover link, as shown in these figures.

 Connecting with a different switch.